Emily Clark (ice hockey): Early years

-NCAA
+College

 In her NCAA debut with the Wisconsin Badgers on October 3, 2014, Clark registered two goals and three points in a 4–1 win against the Minnesota-Duluth Bulldogs.

 In December 2016, Clark tied for the WCHA lead in both points scored with eight and assists with seven, while leading the conference in plus/minus rating with a +7 rating.
 She would record an assist in Wisconsin's 8–2 win against their archrivals, the Minnesota Golden Gophers, on December 4, 2016.
 On December 9, against the Ohio State Buckeyes, she established a career-high for most points in a game with five, compiling a goal and four assists in a 7–0 triumph.
 In each game contested in December, she logged at least one point.
 For her efforts, she was recognized as the WCHA Player of the Month.

 PWHPA

 After college, Clark expected to play professionally in the Canadian Women's Hockey League (CWHL), but the league abruptly discontinued operations before her graduation.
 She joined the Professional Women's Hockey Players Association (PWHPA) in boycotting the National Women's Hockey League or any other professional North American women's hockey league until a more sustainable model was developed.

 Clark helped lead Team Harvey's to the PWHPA Secret Cup championship in 2023.
 In the final, Clark recorded a hat-trick and four points overall, and was named the game's first star.